 Our Early Years Education BA (Hons) degree is a fast-track route to a career in teaching.
-The degree can be completed in just two years rather than the traditional three and qualifies you for graduate entry into a PGCE of qualified teacher status (QTS) programme.
+The degree can be completed in just two years rather than the traditional three and qualifies you for graduate entry into a PGCE or an alternative qualified teacher status (QTS) programme.

-You'll be guaranteed an interview if you choose to pursue a PGCE of QTS course at London Met following the degree.
+You'll be guaranteed an interview if you choose to pursue a PGCE or QTS course at London Met after you've graduated.
 London Met has a long history of providing early childhood training and teacher education, as one of the first universities to offer a degree in early childhood studies.
 London Met recognises that this course is often taken in order to become a teacher in a school, this two-year, accelerated degree programme was developed to support career progression towards that goal.

 This two-year long, full honours degree will equip you with the skills and knowledge to become a professional working teacher.
 This course is an excellent opportunity to join the education workforce in rapid time.

 You will gain a secure knowledge in all aspects of children and childhood.
 The course emphasises links between theory and practice, and develops academic skills and knowledge.
 You'll explore and debate a range of contemporary issues and current policy.
 This accelerated degree will help you to implement effective practice with children and families, and to act as an advocate for their rights and wellbeing.

 The early childhood studies course team includes writers and researchers at the forefront of the field, who are passionately committed to enabling, empowering and inspiring you.
 You'll learn how to make transformational changes to the lives of children, families and communities.

 You'll be assessed through a range of methods, based on coursework.
 These include presentations, portfolios, posters and essays.

 This two-year accelerated degree will prepare you to apply for an Early Years PGCE with qualified teacher status, which is accredited by the National College for Teaching and Leadership.

 In addition to the University's standard entry requirements, you should have: